California Democrat moves to force vote on expelling Santos after Ethics report

 And it could make him just the sixth sitting lawmaker to ever be booted from the House.

-“Congress has done its investigation, has made its findings, the chair of the Ethics Committee — the Republican chair of the Ethics Committee — believes George Santos should be expelled, and it is time one and for all for George Santos to leave the halls of Congress,” Rep Dan Goldman (D-N.Y.) told reporters Tuesday.
+“Congress has done its investigation, has made its findings.
+The chair of the Ethics Committee — the Republican chair of the Ethics Committee — believes George Santos should be expelled, and it is time once and for all for George Santos to leave the halls of Congress,” Rep. Dan Goldman (D-N.Y.) told reporters Tuesday.

 Goldman, who is co-leading the Santos expulsion resolution, sat next to Garcia on the House floor when he moved to force a vote on the legislation.